untillpro/scm4j/scm4j-vcs-test/README.md

 - Workspace Home folder deletes.
 So all files and dirs within Workspace Home must be released

 # Implementing VCS test
 - Add github-hosted pk-vcs-test project as maven dependency using [jitpack.io](https://jitpack.io/).
-As a gradle exmaple, add following to gradle.build file:
+As a gradle example, add following to gradle.build file:
 ```gradle
 allprojects {
 	repositories {